 Counseling Center Intern at Bangkok Center

-We are pleased to introduce Revathi Ganeshsundaram, a highly qualified Counselor Intern, who started providing free and confidential counseling for students, faculty, and staff both at the BKK Center and online.
+Revathi Ganeshsundaram, a highly qualified Counselor Intern, provides free and confidential counseling for students, faculty, and staff both at the BKK Center and online.

 Revathi is from India and is an advanced Counseling Psychology graduate student at Assumption University Bangkok.
 She also has a PhD in Industrial Psychology.
 She has years of experience teaching graduate courses and working as a human resource professional.